Reliably Detecting Model Failures in Deployment Without Labels: Experiments

 \textbf{Evaluations.} For all experiments, the significance level $\alpha$ is fixed to $0.10$.
-(2) For UCI Heart Disease, CIFAR-10/10.1, and Camelyon17, where there are known post-deployment deterioration, we evaluate the baselines' and D3M's ability to monitor shift in $\{10, 20, 50\}$-shot scenarios.
+(2) For UCI Heart Disease, CIFAR-10/10.1, and Camelyon17, where there are known post-deployment deterioration, we evaluate the baselines' and D3M's ability to monitor shift for query sizes $\{10, 20, 50\}$ of the deployment distribution.
 In doing so, we require that good monitors quickly recognize whether the deployment distribution has deteriorating consequences to the model or not.
-(3) For the IM dataset, we study the detection rates on temporally-split sub-datasets and mixtures of subpopulation splits incurring deteriorating changes and report TPR/FPR where appropriate. \textbf{For D3M, all TPRs reported are achieved while maintaining an ID FPR below $\boldsymbol{\alpha}$}.
+(3) For the GEMINI dataset, we study the detection rates on temporally-split sub-datasets and mixtures of subpopulation splits incurring deteriorating changes and report TPR/FPR where appropriate.
+For D3M, all TPRs reported are achieved while maintaining an ID FPR below $\alpha$.
 This is due to the temperature $\tau$: increasing $\tau$ can cause D3M to overfit its reference disagreement distribution $\Phi$ to the held-out validation set, allowing perfect TPR but also maximal FPR.